devfelipereis/flutter-example-app/README.md

 # example_app

-A simple app using riverpod, .env, dio and a very good basic structure for small apps.
+A simple app using riverpod/states_rebuilder, .env, dio and a very basic structure for small apps.

+Branch master is using riverpod.
+For states_rebuilder change to states_rebuilder branch (using null safety).

 ## Getting Started